Shiaulis/EstonianWeather/README.md

 ## App Releases

-Right now the app is released in TestFlight only.
+### v.1.2
+The very first AppStore release.
+Contains 4-days forecast screen + 2 widgets

+## Beta Testing
 Please use [the link](https://testflight.apple.com/join/CMLvzuYL) to subscribe on app beta testing.
-After main feature list will be finished the app will be released in AppStore as well.

 ## How to Contribute